 The environmental marketing firm TerraChoice published a study called The Five Sins of Greenwashing which found that more than 99% of 1,018 common consumer products randomly surveyed for the study were guilty of the greenwashing sins of:

-Hidden Trade-Off: examples are a hotel that uses “energy efficient” light bulbs that contain hazardous materials or the hotel restaurant that advertises the use of “locally-sourced ingredients” that are purchased at a local supermarket.
+Examples are a hotel that uses “energy efficient” light bulbs that contain hazardous materials or the hotel restaurant that advertises the use of “locally-sourced ingredients” that are purchased at a local supermarket.

-Relativism: examples are a tour operator that uses “fuel-efficient” SUVs when the vehicle itself is not an efficient mode of transportation.
+Examples are a tour operator that uses “fuel-efficient” SUVs when the vehicle itself is not an efficient mode of transportation.

-Vagueness: examples are an airline company that claims the use of planes is “better for the environment” than driving a hybrid car to your destination or maintains a “carbon-offsetting program” that only makes up for a small fraction of the company’s overall energy use.
+Examples are an airline company that claims the use of planes is “better for the environment” than driving a hybrid car to your destination or maintains a “carbon-offsetting program” that only makes up for a small fraction of the company’s overall energy use.

-Irrelevance: an example is a hotel hair product claiming to be “CFC-free”, even though CFCs were banned 20 years ago.
+An example is a hotel hair product claiming to be “CFC-free”, even though CFCs were banned 20 years ago.